 The University of Western Sydney has been named one of the world’s best 100 universities under the age of 50, by the Times Higher Education rankings.
 It is a national leader in the development of digital humanities, with Australia’s first Chair in Digital Humanities.

 The main conference program will take place on the historic Parramatta campus, in the multicultural heart of Western Sydney.
 Parramatta is connected to central Sydney via train, bus and ferry services that ply the Sydney harbour.
 It was the first inland European settlement in Australia, founded the same year as Sydney in 1788.
 Aboriginal clans have occupied this area for more than 40,000 years.
-The conference will also feature a lecture at the State Library of New South Wales, which has exceptionally rich collections of Australian literature and manuscript material relating to Australia, and major digitisation programs.
+The conference will also feature a guest speaker at the State Library of New South Wales, which has exceptionally rich collections of Australian literature and manuscript material relating to Australia, and major digitisation programs.